What Happened In Bali

 Trauma is a tricky beast.
 What one person experiences as deeply traumatic, another might experience as terribly difficult or sad but not actually a trauma.
 What creates trauma isn’t the event or even the person that experiences the event.
 Whether or not something is traumatic is based on how a person experiences the event.
-Specifically, trauma is experienced when a people feel stuck or powerless as the events unfold.
+Specifically, trauma is experienced when people feel stuck or powerless as the events unfold.
 They are overwhelmed by something beyond their control.
 They are unable to get out of the situation and it feels like it will never end.
 In his book The Body Keeps The Score, Dr. van der Kolk describes his young nephew’s experience watching the airplane strike the first tower on September 11, 2001 as they were sitting near a window in a nearby apartment in New York City.
 Though many others watched that event and experienced it as trauma, this child did not.
 Why?
 Because his father and uncle were there, and though it was confusing and scary, the child felt safe and confident that he would be okay because the trusted adults in his life were capable of protecting him.

 It is easy to see why some situations are nearly always traumatic – for instance rape or a beating.
 However, other less obvious experiences can be deeply traumatic especially if they are ongoing and the victim feels unable to escape.
-My husband and I were in a car wreck once, and he came out with no trauma because he felt confident throughout the experience that we would okay.
+My husband and I were in a car wreck once, and he came out with no trauma because he felt confident throughout the experience that we would be okay.
 I still experience fear when merging in front of a semi because my body is fairly sure we will be hit again.
-Trauma being more about the feelings during the event than the event itself explains why chronic childhood verbal and emotional abuse and neglect can create the same kind of long term consequences as other more acute and physically traumas.
+Trauma being more about the feelings during the event than the event itself explains why chronic childhood verbal and emotional abuse and neglect can create the same kind of long term consequences as other more acute and physical traumas.
 The child feels constantly unsafe and unprotected and with no other option but to stay and wait for more suffering.
 It isn’t about what happened; it’s about how the experience was processed and interpreted by a person’s mind and body.

 Biologically what happens when a person experiences an event as a trauma is that the brain freezes up.
 The event, rather than being stored as a memory in the brain, is sent to the “ongoing event” category.
 When the memory is later “triggered,” it is experienced in the body as if it is currently happening.
 The terror of being sexually assaulted floods the body, the horror of watching a tower full of people collapse is just as tangible as it was when the event occurred.
-Powerlessness, anxiety, and hopelessness come right back as strong as they were at the time.
+Powerlessness, anxiety, and hopelessness come right back as strong as they were at the time of the event.
 The fight or flight or freeze instinct kicks in just as it did during the traumatic event.
 This is a beautiful way that our bodies have evolved to protect themselves from getting into the same trouble again, but it also puts us into a unending loop when we have unresolved trauma.